-So how did my family get here?
+So how did my ancestors get here?
 It is one of the primary questions a family historian asks.
 Sometimes the answer is easy – often it isn’t.
 My family is like night and day.
-One side of my family is German, and I have traced members back to the old country.
+One side of my family is German, and I have traced some ancestors back to the old country.
 But they started arriving in the United States about 1850.
 On the other side, where the last family member arrived in the 1820s, I haven’t been so fortunate in my endeavor to trace family history.

 Tracing ancestors back to the boat is easier if you use the elimination process.
 According to the U.S. Census Bureau, there were over 2 million immigrants a year entering the U.S. in 1850.
 By 1900, the number had increased to more than 10 million a year.
 There are many websites with information on immigration and immigrants, including ship’s passenger lists.
 So where should genealogists begin their search?

 1. Census records